Building a plan

 Processing Steps

-Build your production flow diagram with a visual drag-and-drop editor, then attach hazards to each step.
+Build one or more production flow diagrams with a visual drag-and-drop editor, then attach hazards to each step.

 What this is for

 The Processing Steps section is the visual flow diagram of your production process.
 Each box on the canvas is a step (Receiving, Storage, Mixing, Cooking, Packaging, Shipping, etc.), and arrows between boxes show the order.
-You can also add decision nodes (diamonds) for yes/no branches, start/end markers, and label nodes for free-floating text annotations.
+You can also add label nodes for free-floating text annotations.

 For each step, you can attach hazards — the same way you do on incoming products — and evaluate them with the decision tree wizard.
 The result feeds the Hazard Analysis (Processing Steps) table.

-The editor supports a deep set of conveniences: rich edge styling, orthogonal waypoint routing, edge crossings with bump arcs, helper-line snapping, copy/paste, undo/redo, auto-layout, page-view mode, and a minimap.
+The editor supports a deep set of conveniences: rich edge styling, orthogonal bend points, edges that fan apart where they overlap, helper-line snapping, copy/paste across diagrams, undo/redo, auto-layout, one-click cleanup, page-view mode, and a minimap.

-the Flow Editor with several connected steps, a label node, and the toolbar
+the Flow Editor with the diagram tab strip, several connected steps, a label node, and the toolbar

 Common tasks